georgik/espbrew/README.md

 └── sdkconfig.defaults                    # Base config
 ```

-When you run ESPBrew on this project:
+When you run ESPBrew on this ESP-IDF project:

 ```bash
 espbrew .